humanmade/Mercator/README.md

 Mercator is licensed under the GPLv2 or later.

 ## Credits
+Created by Human Made for high volume and large-scale sites, such as [Happytables](http://happytables.com/).
+We run Cavalcade on sites with millions of monthly page views, and thousands of sites.

-Mercator is written and maintained by @rmccue.
+Written and maintained by [Ryan McCue](https://github.com/rmccue).
+Thanks to all our [contributors](https://github.com/humanmade/Mercator/graphs/contributors).

 Mercator builds on concepts from [WPMU Domain Mapping][], written by Donncha O'Caoimh, Ron Rennick, and contributors.

 Mercator relies on WordPress core, building on core functionality added in [WP27003][].
 Thanks to all involved in the overhaul, including Andrew Nacin and Jeremy Felt.

 [WPMU Domain Mapping]: http://wordpress.org/plugins/wordpress-mu-domain-mapping/
 [WP27003]: https://core.trac.wordpress.org/ticket/27003

+Interested in joining in on the fun?
+[Join us, and become human!](https://hmn.md/is/hiring/)